-It is also well know that Venice faces problems of overtourism and sustainable travel.
-Because of the large amount of tourists in the city, especially in high season, Venice has become victim of disneyfication, where everything becomes about sightseeing but drained from it's original people and cultural venician feel.
-So if you do want to plan a trip there that is somehow more culturally representative, it is probably better to go into winter months.... and please avoid cruises with Venice as a destination.
+It is also well known that Venice faces problems of overtourism and sustainable travel.
+Because of the large number of tourists in the city, especially in high season, Venice has become a victim of Disneyfication, where everything becomes about sightseeing but drained from its original people and cultural Venetian feel.
+So if you do want to plan a trip there that is somehow more culturally representative, it is probably better to go into the winter months.... and please avoid cruises with Venice as a destination.

 Still, Venice offers a wealth of tourist attractions and main sights to see during your stay in the enchanting city on water, besides the surrounding beauty of the islands and the Venetian Lagoon itself.
 The large Piazza San Marco and Campo San Polo are definitely worthwhile visiting.
 You may also like to check out the city’s many palaces and palazzi, including Doge’s Palace, Palazzo Grassi, the Peggy Guggenheim Collection, and Palazzo Labia.

-Other Venetian tourist attractions you may be interested in include Accademia, The Arsenal, La Fenice opera house, and bridges like Rialto Bridge, The Bridge of Sighs, and Scalzi Bridge.
+Other Venetian tourist attractions you may be interested in include Accademia, The Arsenal, La Fenice opera house, and famous bridges like the Rialto Bridge, the Bridge of Sighs, and the Scalzi Bridge.